Av9647/sentryhawk/README.md

 - Integration of real-time data streaming.
 - Expansion to additional threat intelligence sources.
 - Deployment of load balancer and autoscaling if user base grows.

+---

+## Disclaimer
+*Sentryhawk is an independent open-source project and is not affiliated with, endorsed by,
+or associated with any commercial entity of the same or similar name, if one exists.*